GLYCAM-Web/website/Examples/JsonApi/README.md

 This means:
 * If you don't care which conformer you use, grabbing any is valid, it need not be the default structure to be consistent, just continue using the same conformer ID.
-* If you desire to specifically find the default structure, it is found by examining response output.
-In the list of individualBuildDetails, each object has a field "isDefaultStructure".
-Only the default structure will have a value of true.
+* If you desire to specifically find the default structure, we provide a url that only requires that you use the pUUID from a Build3DResponse in order to poll for a build status, and another to download it.

 #### Build with options
 One can set many options, and request up to 64 conformers (shapes) of a structure.